ESIA Board & Exec

 Hamish McGovern, Vice President

-Hamish McGovern (BE Elec, BSc, MBA) (an ESIA past-President) is Managing Director of Northmore Gordon, a large-volume certificate creator under the VEU program and a consultancy helping large businesses to decarbonise and reduce their energy use.
-Hamish has worked in energy efficiency since 2011 and regularly participates in energy savings scheme stakeholder engagement initiatives.
-Hamish has a deep understanding of the VEU, ESS, PDRS and ERF deemed and measurement and verification (M&V) methods as well as regulations and compliance requirements.
-Prior to Northmore Gordon, Hamish spent 20 years building enterprise IT & ICT solutions working in software development, IT infrastructure, sales, marketing and product management.
+Hamish McGovern (BE Elec, BSc, MBA) (an ESIA past-President) is Managing Director of Northmore Gordon, a commercial and industrial certificate aggregator under the Australian ERF and RET and state-based VEU and ESS, as well as international REC programs.
+Northmore Gordon also provides engineering consultancy that helps large businesses to decarbonise through electrification and renewable heat and reduce their energy use.
+Hamish has worked in energy efficiency since 2011 and participates in energy savings scheme stakeholder engagement and strategy initiatives.
+Hamish has a deep understanding of program methods as well as regulations and compliance requirements.
+Prior to Northmore Gordon, Hamish spent 20 years building enterprise IT & ICT solutions working in software development, IT infrastructure, sales, marketing and product management and studied AI.

 Leigh Simpson, Secretary